 To see how this back-and-forth plays out in production tools, check out When AI Coding Fails, Promptables Flow Fixes It.

-GPT-5 is smart, but it’s not a mind reader.
-It thrives on clarity, constraints, and context.
-To debug and optimize prompt failures, see Save Hours with Debug Prompts from Promptables Patch, which shows how to isolate issues before they become blockers.
+To debug and optimize prompt failures, see Save Hours with Debug Prompts from Promptables PATCH, which shows how to isolate issues before they become blockers.

 © 2025 promptables.pro